IIIF/api/image_api/image_api_1.2.md

 http://www.example.org/image-service/capabilities.json
 ```

 Each image information response (info.json) SHOULD link to the capabilities document if it is available.
 Clients SHOULD NOT assume the existence of the capabilities document if it is not linked, and instead use the profile document if present in the image information response.
-See [Section 5.2 - Capabilities Request](#52-capabilities-request) for more information.
+See [Section 5.2 - Server Capabilities Request](#52-server-capabilities-request) for more information.

 ##  3. Identifier